pulumi/docs/content/blog/dynamic-providers/index.md

     - resources
 ---

 Pulumi has many resource providers that allow you to interact with your favorite cloud or resource.
-There are times when a provider may not deliver on the exact task that you want to accomplish.
+There are times when a provider may not deliver on the specific task that you want to accomplish.
 Dynamic Providers can be a powerful tool to help accomplish your infrastructure tasks.

 <!--more-->